Microsoft-Build-2016/CodeLabs-Office/Module2-MsGraphWeb/README.md

 1. Open a browser and navigate to the **Office 365 App Registration Tool** at **[http://dev.office.com/app-registration](http://dev.office.com/app-registration "http://dev.office.com/app-registration")**.

 1. The **Office 365 App Registration Tool** welcome screen will give you the option to use an existing Office 365 tenant or create a new Office 365 tenant.
-Click the **Sign in with your Office 365 account** and use your Office 365 account or the one that was provided to you.
+Click **Sign in with your Office 365 account** and use your Office 365 account or the one that was provided to you.

 	![App registration sign-in](Images/Mod2_AppRegSignin.png?raw=true "App registration sign-in")

 	_App registration sign-in_

 1. Once you are signed in, the app registration page will allow you to specify the details of your application.
-Use the details outlined below and then click the **Register App** button:
+Use the details outlined below and then click **Register App**.

 	- **App name**: **Angular Contacts**
 	- **App type**: **Web**